PortCallOptimisation/port-call-event-format/README.md

 # Port call event format

-The port call event format is an implementation of the funtional definitions for Nautical Port Information v5.5.
+The port call event format is an implementation of the [Funtional definitions for Nautical Port Information v5.5](https://portcalloptimization.org/images/Functional%20definitions%205.5.pdf).

 This specification is in active development, and comments from the port community are welcome.